ivelichkovich/enhancements/keps/sig-api-machinery/3693-admission-webhook-exclusion-rules/README.md

     admissionReviewVersions: ["v1"]
     sideEffects: None
     timeoutSeconds: 5
-    excludeResourceRules: # here is the new field
+    exclusionRules: # here is the new field
       - apiGroups:   [""] #should support wildcard just like regular rules
         apiVersions: ["v1"]
         operations:  ["CREATE"]